olahfemi/smart-account_UserOp/README.md

-# Biconomy Quickstarter

-This Repository is used in the quickstart guide for the [Biconomy SDK](https://docs.biconomy.io/quickstart) as well as the Node JS guides.

-This is a basic starter kit to create Node JS scripts with Typescript.
-It includes only a script for development and is meant for educational puproses.
-You will need additional scripts to optimize for production.
+# Create a Smart Account and Perform a User Operation

+This repository contains a script that uses the [Biconomy SDK](https://docs.biconomy.io/quickstart) as well as Node.js and Typescript to create a smart account.
+It then performs a user operation by sending a native token.

-## Installation
+## Usage Instructions

 Clone this repository and then run